 Both types of insolvency are applicable to both businesses and individuals in Canada.

-During times of economic strain, it is far too easy to slip into a state of insolvency.
+During times of economic strain, it is far too easy to slip into a state of being insolvent.

 Legal Terms & Legislation